- What is a Firearm Registration Certificate?

 Police carry out regular inspections of firearm safe storage and will contact you to arrange an appointment when they are planning to conduct safe storage inspections in your area.

 Alternatively, you can contact your local Licensing Police and make arrangements for your firearm safe storage to be inspected - use the police station search to locate your local Police Station.

 Licensing Police will determine whether storage arrangement are acceptable under Part 4 of the Firearms Act 1996, Part 4A of the Weapons Prohibition Act 1998 or comply with conditions imposed on a firearms licence or permit.

 Can I lend or borrow a firearm?

 Firearms licence holders can possess and use a registered firearm of the category and for the genuine reason authorised by their firearms licence – please refer to the Legislative Requirements for Firearms Licence Holders available on the Legislation page.

-What this means is you can possess and use the category of firearm you are authorised for on your licence, whether they are registered to you or registered to another firearms licence holder.
+Therefore you can possess and use the category of firearm you are authorised for on your licence, whether the firearm is registered to you or registered to another firearms licence holder.

 What requirements must be met to acquire ammunition?